andrew henderson menu

 The cost of living in Malta is lower than many in Central and Western European countries.
 It’s also lower than the European Union average.

-Malta cost of living may be lower than Austria, Germany, France, etc – however, the quality of life is still on par with these countries (if not better).
+Malta’s cost of living may be lower than the likes of Austria, Germany or France but the quality of life is still on par with these countries (if not better).

-The country may be small, but it’s one of the most densely populated EU countries, home to 115,000 expats (over 20% of the population).
-Malta’s diverse population is another feature in its favor.
+The country may be small, but it’s one of the most densely populated EU countries, home to around 115,000 expats (over 20% of the population).
+Malta’s diverse population is another feature that is in its favour.

 Below, we’ll discuss healthcare, housing, transportation, and food costs in Malta.